 While this report concentrates on the impacts of a vegan agricultural system, in this section we will assume that animal products are no longer imported into Australia.
 This is relevant in an economic analysis as Australia is a net importer of some animal products, such as fish and pig meat.

-The current economic standing of the animal agriculture industry
+The current economic scale of the animal agriculture industry

-In this section we will look at the current production value, employment figures and exports values for the animal agriculture industry.
+This section looks at the current production value, employment figures and exports values for the animal agriculture industry.

 The economic value of the animal agriculture industry can be measured in a number of ways.
 We will look at some of these and compare it to other industries and the economy as a whole.